petergregg/Content/Blog/Articles/Deploy AKS with Terraform and Store Terraform State in Azure Storage.md

 # Create an Azure Service Principal

-1. Run the following command to create a Service Principal, replacing `{Your...}` with your subscription id.
+1. Run the following command to create a Service Principal, replacing `{YourAzureSubscriptionId}` with your azure subscription id.

     ```
-    az ad sp create-for-rbac --role="Contributor" --scopes="/subscriptions/{YourSubscriptionId}"
+    az ad sp create-for-rbac --role="Contributor" --scopes="/subscriptions/{YourAzureSubscriptionId}"
     ```

 2. Add the following to environment variables via the following powershell commands, replacing `{Your...}` with your credentials.